dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInFcns/Strip.md

 The `STRIP` function takes a character expression and returns that expression with leading and/or trailing pad characters removed.
+Optional parameters indicate:

-Optional parameters indicate whether leading, or trailing, or both leading and trailing pad characters should be removed, and specify the pad character that is to be removed.
+* whether leading, or trailing, or both leading and trailing pad characters should be removed
+* which pad character to remove

 ## Syntax